-It is settled law in Texas, that when a retail store opens its doors to the public, the store has a duty to maintain its premises in a reasonably safe condition.
+It is settled law in Cape Town, that when a retail store opens its doors to the public, the store has a duty to maintain its premises in a reasonably safe condition.
 In recent times, many of the national chain stores, such as Home Depot, Wal-Mart and Target, having begun to stack their merchandise on high shelves, thereby turning their stores into mini-warehouses.
 By eliminating warehouse costs, the stores save money, but as a consequence, many customers have sustained injuries from falling merchandise, which is frequently stacked as high as 18 feet off the ground.

 Please do not hesitate to contact us if you would like assistance on a matter of this type.